Growing Saffron Crocus ~ A Spice Worth Growing

 Fertilizing when growing saffron

-Saffron is a surprisngly low-maintenance and hardy plant.
+Saffron is a surprisingly low-maintenance and hardy plant.
 It needs very little fertilizer!
-In fact, aside from the initial planting of the corms, I only usually maintain my saffron patch by topping with some compost right around their sprouting time in late Summer/Fall.
+In fact, aside from the initial planting of the corms, I only maintain my saffron patch by topping with some compost and bone meal (or a similar fertilizer) right around their sprouting time in late Summer/Fall.
 That’s really it!

 I’m still bummed it took me this long to start growing saffron, but better late than never right?!
-This low-maintenance perennial flower is truly worth growing, especially considering the cost of this spice in the market.
-Take your prized saffron threads and get cooking!
+Now, take your prized saffron threads and get cooking!
 I encourage you to research all the different cultures that use this spice.
-Saffron is important to so many cuisines.
+Saffron is important to so many cuisines. one of my favorite uses for homegrown saffron is saffron chai (also called kesar chai or zafarani chai depending on where your recipe is from).

 I hope my adventures growing saffron here in Southern California inspires you to grow your own!